ragle/searchlight/assets/docs_markdown.md

 <a name="searchabledocument"></a>
 ##SearchableDocument
-Server side DOM wrapper for search request sent from the client.
+server-side DOM wrapper for search request sent from the client.
 Enables extraction of main content and removal of HTML, JavaScript and CSS.

 [The SearchableDocument object can be easily extended](#extending-the-searchabledocument-object) with methods specific to your use case.
 Note that manipulating parent SearchableDocument properties prepended by '_' via non-parent methods may have unintended consequences.

 <a name="properties"></a>
 ###Properties
 ###```wordCount```
-*int* Contains a word count.
+*int* - Contains a word count.
 Set by ```SearchableDocument.setWordCount()```

 <a name="querytext"></a>
 ###```queryText```